Environmental guidance for your business in Northern Ireland & Scotland

 Duty of care - your waste responsibilities

-From 1 January 2014 new regulations affect food businesses in Scotland.
-Food businesses that produce more than 5Kg of food waste per week must segregate their food waste.
+food businesses that produce more than 5Kg of food waste per week must segregate their food waste.
 There are special arrangements for businesses in rural areas.

 If you are a food business and produce more than 5kg of food waste per week (roughly one kitchen caddy full) you will be required to separate that food waste from the rest of your waste for separate collection.